Barney Miller: LGBT

 Marty Morrison (played by Jack DeLeon) was an effeminate shoplifter always getting caught and always trying to plead for clemency from Capt.
 Miller.
 Both DeLeon and his dialogue always played for laughs, and Marty became the first popular "guest" character in the show (Marty made the most appearances of any recurring character).
-After several solo appearances Marty was joined by his more serious friend Darryl Driscoll (played by Ray Stewart).
+After several solo appearances Marty was joined by his more serious boyfriend Darryl Driscoll (played by Ray Stewart).
 These were among the earliest recurring gay characters on American television.
 Danny Arnold worked closely with the Gay Media Task Force, an activist group that worked on LGBT representation in media, in developing the characters.
 Initially both characters were presented in a stereotypically effeminate manner but in later appearances Darryl began dressing and speaking in a more mainstream fashion, and in the episode "The Child Stealers" Darryl disclosed that he was formerly heterosexual but now divorced.
 In the same episode Officer Zitelli (played by Dino Natali), the new mailroom clerk who had been keeping his homosexuality secret from everyone except Capt.
 Miller, was angered by hostile remarks and declared, "I'm gay."